CentauriSolutions/EyeDP/README.md

 EyeDP is dual licensed under the Apache2 and MIT licenses.

 EyeDP is proud to use [Translation.io](https://translation.io) for our localisation.

+## Reporting Issues

+To report sensitive or security issues, we prefer that confidential issues be created on [our Gitlab.com issue tracker](https://gitlab.com/CentauriSolutions/eyedp-issues/-/issues/new?issue[confidential]=true).
+For non-sensitive bugs or feature requests, please create a [new issue on Github.com](https://github.com/CentauriSolutions/EyeDP/issues/new).

 ## Contents

 - [Overview](#overview)